Belize

 The food in Belize is a combination of Latin American and Caribbean dishes.
 Beans and rice are often the main ingredients of a meal.
 In addition, the various fresh fish dishes are certainly worth trying.
 Lobster is very popular in Belize (and cheap).

-It is also nice to enjoy a barbecue on the beach or on one of the many islands after a day of snorkelling or diving.
+It is also nice to enjoy a barbecue on the beach or on one of the many islands after a day of snorkeling or diving.

 Examples of dishes in Belize